Couroutines#

 Implements a conversion from an unhandled exception type to an

-.
+amongoc_statusvalue that will be sent tofin_handler.
 Only a subset of exception types are supported, and other exceptions will cause the program to terminate.

 -